agusmakmun/django-markdown-editor/README.rst

         'imgur': 'true',     # to enable/disable imgur/custom uploader.
         'mention': 'false',  # to enable/disable mention
-        'jquery': 'true',    # to include/revoke jquery (require for admin default django) 'living': 'true',    # to enable/disable live updates in preview }
+        'jquery': 'true',    # to include/revoke jquery (require for admin default django) 'living': 'false',   # to enable/disable live updates in preview }

     # To setup the martor editor with label or not (default is False)